jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/amsi-bypass-python/index.md

 00007ffd`4c278274 4883ec70        sub     rsp,70h
 ```

-Using the opened handle of the process, we need
+Using the opened handle, we need to find those
-to find those instructions in the memory of
+instructions in the memory of the `powershell.exe`
-the `powershell.exe` processes.
+process.

 First, we need to write down those bytes in
 a variable: